xlwings/xlwings/docs/quickstart.rst

 To make this run, just import the VBA module ``xlwings.bas`` in the VBA editor (Open the VBA editor with ``Alt-F11``, then go to ``File > Import File...`` and import the ``xlwings.bas`` file. ).
 It can be found in the directory of your ``xlwings`` installation.

+.. note:: Always instantiate the ``Workbook`` within the function that is called from Excel and not outside as global
+    variable.
+Older versions of the docs/samples were showing the wrong approach.

 Easy deployment
 ---------------